 Thus, take advantage of what the 2017 Tax Act may offer you over the next few years but realize that flexibility is the key in making decisions over the short-term and long-term.
 Continue to work with your wealth advisor and CPA to structure a plan that is beneficial for your situation and then reevaluate when tax laws are revised yet again.

-For additional reviews, you can view Fidelity’s resources for further information: (http://bit.ly/2zzhwB0).
+You can also view Fidelity’s resources for further information: (http://bit.ly/2zzhwB0).